wkumari/draft-wkumari-dnsop-extended-error/README.md

 3. Use of the Extended DNS Error option

-   The Extended DNS Error is an EDNS option.
-It can be included in any error response to a query that includes an EDNS option - SERVFAIL, NXDOMAIN, REFUSED, etc.  This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible to allow additional error codes to be defined.
+   The Extended DNS Error (EDE) is an EDNS option.
+It can be included in any error response (SERVFAIL, NXDOMAIN, REFUSED, etc) to a query that includes an EDNS option.
+This document includes a set of initial codepoints (and requests to the IANA to add them to the